trimstray/nginx-admins-handbook/README.md

   }
   ```

-- a non-HTTP servers (e.g. PHP, Node.js, Python, Java, or other) with `proxy_pass` directive (as a fallback) or directives such as:
+- a non-HTTP servers (e.g. PHP, Node.js, Python, Java, or other) with `proxy_pass` directive (as a fallback) or directives specially designed for this:

-  - `fastcgi_pass` which passes a request to a FastCGI server (see: [PHP FastCGI Example](https://www.nginx.com/resources/wiki/start/topics/examples/phpfcgi/))
+  - `fastcgi_pass` which passes a request to a FastCGI server (see: [PHP FastCGI Example](https://www.nginx.com/resources/wiki/start/topics/examples/phpfcgi/)):

     ```bash
     server {